Adaptive Policy Backbone via Shared Network: Experiments

 \subsection{Experimental Setup}

-We conduct experiments in the MuJoCo control suite \citep{mujoco} with specific tasks such as reaching goals, or achieving target velocities or directions, which are widely used meta-RL benchmark tasks adopted in previous studies \citep{finn2017model,cavia,maml_PEFT,es_maml,pearl,varibad,decision_adapter,prompt-dt,meta-dt}.
-While our primary focus is task variation induced by reward functions, we also evaluate the algorithm under variations in transition dynamics.
-In contrast to most prior approaches that assess adaptation primarily on in-distribution tasks, our method is designed to enhance adaptability to OOD tasks, thereby broadening the practical applicability of meta-learning.
+We conduct experiments in the MuJoCo control suite \citep{mujoco} with specific tasks such as reaching goals, or achieving target velocities or directions.
+These tasks are widely used meta-RL benchmarks adopted in previous studies \citep{finn2017model,cavia,maml_PEFT,es_maml,pearl,varibad,decision_adapter,prompt-dt,meta-dt}, where each task is characterized by a distinct reward function tailored to its specific objective.
+In contrast to most prior approaches that assess adaptation primarily on in-distribution tasks, our method aims to enhance the generalization capability of policies even under OOD conditions, thereby broadening its practical applicability.
+To this end, we investigate whether the meta-initialized backbone remains functional in OOD settings by performing adaptation in environments not encountered during meta-training.
+Additionally, we evaluate this generalization capability by increasing the episode length beyond the training range, thereby forcing the policy to operate in previously unencountered states.
 We mainly adopt the code used in \citet{pearl} with some modifications to implement OOD test protocols.
-Detailed task specifications are provided in \cref{task_description}.
+Detailed task specifications, including the OOD settings, are provided in \cref{task_description}.

-We meta-train a shared backbone across meta-training tasks until convergence and, during OOD adaptation, freeze it while adapting task-specific linear layers, using a standard TD3 policy module \citep{td3}.
-We provide a pseudocode for APB in \cref{pseudo_code}, in which $M$ and $\eta$ denote the number of trajectories to obtain samples and the learning rate.
+We meta-train a shared backbone across meta-training tasks until convergence and, during OOD adaptation, freeze it while adapting task-specific linear layers.
+We provide a pseudocode for APB in \cref{pseudo_code}, in which $\eta$ denotes the learning rate, and both meta-training and online adaptation use the standard SAC critic and actor losses \citep{sac}.
+For the random-backbone variant, we omit the meta-training stage; the backbone is randomly initialized and then frozen during adaptation.
 All hyperparameters used in the experiments are listed in \cref{appendix:hyperparameters}.

 For the experiments comparing with meta-RL baselines, we evaluate our method against two well-established paradigms: (i) parameterized policy-gradient (PPG) methods that adapt via gradient-based fine-tuning of the parameters (MAML, ANIL, CAVIA; \citep{finn2017model,maml_PEFT,cavia}) and (ii) black-box methods that adapt by \emph{online inference}—they \emph{continually update} a task-latent from the incoming context while keeping network weights fixed at test time (PEARL, VariBAD; \citep{pearl,varibad}).
 We also include the recent transformer-based Meta-DT \citep{meta-dt}.